mopidy/mopidy/docs/extensiondev.rst

 elements, you'll need to register them in GStreamer before they can be used.

-Basically, you just implement your GStreamer element in Python and then make your :meth:`~mopidy.ext.Extension.register_gstreamer_elements` method register all your custom GStreamer elements.
+Basically, you just implement your GStreamer element in Python and then make your :meth:`~mopidy.ext.Extension.setup` method register all your custom GStreamer elements.

 For examples of custom GStreamer elements implemented in Python, see :mod:`mopidy.audio.mixers`.